royruddle/vizdataquality/README.md

 [The vizdataquality documentation](https://vizdataquality.readthedocs.io/en/latest/index.html) is hosted on Read the Docs.

 ## Installation
-We recommend installing setvis in a python virtual environment or Conda environment.
+We recommend installing vizdataquality in a python virtual environment or Conda environment.

-To install setvis, most users should run:
+To install vizdataquality, most users should run:

 ```
 pip install 'vizdataquality'